 Strong search engine optimization (SEO) and pay-per-click (PPC) is particularly crucial when you’re adding a B2C channel, as you need to build credibility and widen your audience reach from the ground up.
 Your brand name is likely not recognizable in the B2C space yet, so your best chance of gaining new customers is through a Google search or a targeted ad.

-Like everything else, your SEO and PPC strategy must be well-thought out and distinct for your B2B and B2C audiences, catering to unique search intent, decision making processes, sales cycles, and preferred channels.
+Like everything else, your SEO and PPC strategy must be thoughtful and distinct for your B2B and B2C audiences, catering to unique search intent, decision making processes, sales cycles, and preferred channels.

 Make sure to direct keywords, descriptions, and audiences to the appropriate website or a targeted landing page, or you run the risk of wasting time and money competing against yourself for visibility and ad spend.